barbagroup/PetIBM/doc/markdowns/examples2d.md

 ![liddrivencavity2dRe100_velocitycenterlines](./images/liddrivencavity2dRe100_velocitycenterlines.png)

+You can also run the utility `petibm-vorticity` to compute and write the 2D vorticity field at saved time steps:

+    petibm-vorticity

+The field `wz` will be written in the time-step HDF5 files; the grid for the vorticity is also written in the file `grid.h5` under the group `wz`.

-You can also create XDMF files for the field variables (pressure and velocity components) with
+Next, you can create XDMF files for the field variables with the utility

-    cd <simulation-directory>
     petibm-createxdmf

-To compute the 2D vorticity field, use:

-    cd <simulation-directory>
-    petibm-vorticity
+It will create XDMF files for the pressure (`p.xmf`), the velocity components (`u.xmf` and `v.xmf`), and the vorticity (`wz.xmf`).
+These files can be open with VisIt to read, visualize, and process the field solutions.

 ## 2D flow over a circular cylinder at Re=40